JKrispel/DomainRep/README.md

 ## How to use it?

-Download the repository and simply run the **domain_rep.py** script.
+Download the repository and simply run the **domain_rep.py** script in your terminal.
 Then provide all the information it asks for:
 - .pcap file
 - output report file name
 - VirusTotal API key